What's the difference between NewDoc and InstantConsult?

 | Referrals | Yes (included in consult) | Specialist, pathology, and imaging referrals offered; per-item prices not publicly listed |

-Comparison data verified as at 9 May 2026.
+Comparison data verified as at 25 June 2026.
 Values reflect each provider's lowest publicly listed pricing or stated feature on their own website.
-Prices and features change — check InstantConsult directly for current information before booking.
+Prices and features change.
+Check InstantConsult directly for current information before booking.
 "Bulk-billed" = no out-of-pocket cost for eligible Medicare cardholders.

 When NewDoc fits